Nimrud

-Nimrud (/nɪmˈruːd/; ܢܢܡܪܕ النمرود) is an ancient Assyrian city (original Assyrian name Kalhu, biblical name Calah) located in Iraq, 20 mi south of the city of Mosul, and 3 mi south of the village of Selamiyah (السلامية), in the Nineveh Plains in Upper Mesopotamia.
+Nimrud (/nɪmˈruːd/; ܢܢܡܪܕ النمرود) is an ancient Assyrian city (original Assyrian name Kalḫu, biblical name Calah) located in Iraq, 20 mi south of the city of Mosul, and 3 mi south of the village of Selamiyah (السلامية), in the Nineveh Plains in Upper Mesopotamia.
 It was a major Assyrian city between approximately 1350 BC and 610 BC.
 The city is located in a strategic position 6 mi north of the point that the river Tigris meets its tributary the Great Zab.
 The city covered an area of 360 ha.
 The ruins of the city were found within 1 km of the modern-day Assyrian village of Noomanea in Nineveh Governorate, Iraq.

 The name Nimrud was recorded as the local name by Carsten Niebuhr in the mid-18th century.
-In the mid 19th century, biblical archaeologists proposed the Biblical name of Kalhu (the Biblical Calah), based on a description of the travels of Nimrod in Genesis 10.
+In the mid 19th century, biblical archaeologists proposed the Assyrian name Kalḫu (the Biblical Calah), based on a description of the travels of Nimrod in Genesis 10.

 Archaeological excavations at the site began in 1845, and were conducted at intervals between then and 1879, and then from 1949 onwards.
 Many important pieces were discovered, with most being moved to museums in Iraq and abroad.
 In 2013, the UK's Arts and Humanities Research Council funded the "Nimrud Project", directed by Eleanor Robson, whose aims were to write the history of the city in ancient and modern times, to identify and record the dispersal history of artefacts from Nimrud, distributed amongst at least 76 museums worldwide (including 36 in the United States and 13 in the United Kingdom).

 In 2015, the terrorist organization Islamic State announced its intention to destroy the site because of its "un-Islamic" Assyrian nature.
 In March 2015, the Iraqi government reported that Islamic State had used bulldozers to destroy excavated remains of the city.
 Several videos released by ISIL showed the work in progress.
 In November 2016, Iraqi forces retook the site, and later visitors also confirmed that around 90% of the excavated portion of city had been completely destroyed.
 The ruins of Nimrud have remained guarded by Iraqi forces ever since.
 Reconstruction work is in progress.

-Early history

-Foundation

-The Assyrian king Shalmaneser I (1274–1245 BC) built up Kalhu (Nimrod) into a major city during the Middle Assyrian Empire (1365–1050 BC), rather than the fictional biblical king Nimrod.
-However, the ancient city of Assur remained the capital of Assyria, as it had been since c.
-2600 BC.